-There are many supports available to help you manage your diagnosis:
+There are many supports available to help you manage your MS:

-The Field Worker Service has been operating for more than thirty years and it has developed into a vital and high profile service available to all Regional members.
-Field Workers, employed by their Regional Societies, are supported to provide information on a wide range of matters concerning MS as well as arranging social groups, exercise classes, support meetings and service referrals.
+The Community Support Staff Service has been operating for more than thirty years and it has developed into a vital and high profile service available to all Regional members.
+Support Staff, employed by their Regional Societies, are supported to provide information on a wide range of matters concerning MS as well as arranging social groups, exercise classes, support meetings and service referrals.
 All Regional Societies have skilled and experienced professionals providing one-on-one support and information to people living with MS and supporting those diagnosed in their communities.

-MSNZ annually provides an educational opportunity to MS Field Workers and also supplies Regional Societies with information and educational resources about MS, its symptoms and management which are available through MS Field Workers.
+MSNZ annually provides an educational opportunity to MS Community Support Staff and also supplies Regional Societies with information and educational resources about MS, its symptoms and management which are available through the Community Support Staff.

 Your general practitioner (GP) is your main health care provider, so do your best to locate a GP with an interest in MS. It’s important to communicate your worries and symptoms as clearly as possible so you can get appropriate assistance.
 Your GP will be able to refer you to a neurologist or other specialist (e.g. physiotherapist) if there are questions and concerns.